İ.Gökşen Cd. No: 54/A M.Paşa/Antalya +90 544 263 37 65 newsmile@andepol.com

 Customization

 The denture making procedure begins with wax registration.
 The technician uses materials such as acrylic, nylon or resin to create the denture base.
 The artificial teeth are placed to achieve a proper occlusion and appearance.
-Adjustments are made to the dentures.
+Adjustments are made to the dental prosthesis.

 Final Processing and Polishing